avabellaw/shark-quiz/readme.md

 # **Shark Facts** - Milestone Project 2

-Shark Facts is a simple, online quiz put your shark knowledge to the test!
+Shark Facts is a simple, online quiz - put your shark knowledge to the test!

-This project demonstrates my ability to use JavaScript, JQuery and external APIs after studying the modules with Code Institue.
+This project demonstrates my ability to use JavaScript, JQuery and external APIs after studying the modules with Code Institute.
 It also builds on my knowledge of HTML5, CSS3 and UX design but primarily showcases my skills in making an interactive website.

 [View the live project here.](https://avabellaw.github.io/shark-quiz/)